kocabiyik/optimizers-visualized/optimizers.md

 ### Momentum

-Momentum is one technique for accelerating the learning.
+Momentum is one technique for accelerating learning.

 Momentum requires a new hyperparameter: $\alpha$ which controls the acceleration.
-It is a common practice to pick a value of 0.9, 0.95 or 0.99.
+It is a common practice to pick a value of 0.9, 0.95, or 0.99.
 It doesn't have to be a fixed value but can be adapted in the training process.

 **Implementation:**

 - $\theta$ is the parameter to learn.
 - $\epsilon$ is the learning rate. a hyperparameter.
-- $\alpha$ controls the acceleration. a hyperparameter.
+- $\alpha$ controls the
+ration. a hyperparameter.
 - $v$ is the velocity and it is initially set to 0. a hyperparameter.

 do iteratively: